 The “Family Friendly” Trap

-Similarly, I’ve watched talented friends of both genders (but more often women) get stuck in their careers because a workplace is “family friendly.”
-The current organization offers good benefits or a flexible work schedule, so even though these association professionals need to move on in order to advance in their careers, they can’t manage to leave.
+In my nearly 30 years in the association industry, I’ve repeatedly watched talented friends of both genders (but more often women) get stuck in their careers because a workplace is “family friendly.”
+The current organization offers good benefits or a flexible work schedule, so even though these talented and dedicated association professionals need to move on in order to advance in their careers, they can’t manage to leave.

-What if the new place won’t cover their kids’ health care?
+What if the new place won’t cover their kids’ health care at a reasonable price?
 What if they lose the schedule flexibility that allows them to manage child care changes without huge hassles with management?

 The fact that they’re stuck for years in jobs with no possibility of further advancement becomes the price of having a life that works.
 And that sucks.

-The thing is, “family friendly” policies like flexible schedules and good health care and reasonable leave policies have been PROVEN to increase retention (and we all know how expensive and time-consuming staff turnover is), improve the ability to recruit the best candidates, increase productivity and decrease absenteeism.
+“Family friendly” policies like flexible schedules and good health care and reasonable leave policies have been PROVEN to increase retention (and we all know how expensive and time-consuming staff turnover is), improve the ability to recruit the best candidates, increase productivity, and decrease absenteeism.
 The #1 reason people leave jobs is bad management.
 Treating your staff as less than equally valuable to senior management is pretty much the definition of bad management.

 So what’s holding us back?